Why Are Kashi’s Most Revered Temples Dirty?

 On 4 February 1916, Mahatma Gandhi was addressing a gathering at the inauguration of Banaras Hindu University when he used the opportunity to express his deep disappointment with the dirty state of the famous Kashi Vishwanath temple.
-Gandhi who had visited the temple the previous day had found it filthy, and as filthy as it had been 14 years earlier on his first visit to Benaras.
+Gandhi, who had visited the temple the previous day, had found it filthy and as filthy as it had been 14 years earlier on his first visit to Banaras.

 What Gandhi said about the temple didn't go down well with a section of the audience.
 The Maharaja of Alwar even left the place in protest.